This article has links to products and services we love, which we may make commission from.

 Things to Do in Massachusetts in the Spring

-Our guide to the best things to do in Massachusetts in spring covers all regions of the state, starting in Boston, then going to the North Shore, Cape Cod, Central Mass, and out to Western Mass.
+Our guide to the best things to do in Massachusetts in spring covers all regions of the state, starting in Boston and its surrounding area, then going to the North Shore, Cape Cod, Central Mass, and out to Western Mass.

 Wherever you live or plan to visit, you’ll find plenty of beautiful spaces to enjoy and fun things to do this spring in MA!